-COP30 President Urges Most Ambitious Emissions Targets Possible - UrduPoint
+COP30 President Urges Most ambitious Emissions Targets Possible - UrduPoint

 After much tortuous haggling, the last COP held in Azerbaijan ended in a deal that would see wealthy nations pay $300 billion a year to developing countries, which are worst affected by climate change.

-This was criticized by poorer nations as falling short of what was needed to tackle the impact of a changing climate.
+Poorer nations have criticized the agreement as falling short of what was needed to tackle the impact of a changing climate.

 Correa do Lago said that aside from the presentation of the new Paris accord goals, "there are a number of negotiations that are still ongoing."